frankhjh/Fintech_TS_Forecast/README.md

 There is another table to tell us the type of each day, for example, workday, weekend, hoilday and so on.

-What needs additional attention is that there are two types of businesses,**A** and **B**,we need to deal with them repectively.
+What needs additional attention is that there are two types of businesses,**A** and **B**,we need to deal with them respectively.

-The training data includes the data from *2018.1.1* to *2020.10.31*, and our prediction target is the business volumes for the day between *2020.11.1* to *2020.12.31*.
+The training data includes the data from *2018.1.1* to *2020.10.31*, and our prediction targets are the business volumes for the day between *2020.11.1* to *2020.12.31*.

 ## Basic Solution

 ### 1.Preprocess and EDA
->load data from csv and make some plot to observe the overall tendencies
+>Load data from csv and make some plot to observe the overall tendencies

 ### 2.Feature engineering
 Besides the basic features the data provides like the date(year,month,day,hour,day type etc.),I also try to create some other features I think may help.